biigle/core/README.md

 Next, run `php artisan migrate` to set up the database tables.

+The document / web root of the web server must point to the `public` directory.
+Never make anything outside of the `public` directory accessible through the web!
-Now, you have to make sure that the web server user has write permissions in the `storage` directory and any of its subdirectories.
+Make sure that the web server user has write permissions in the `storage` directory and any of its subdirectories as well as the `bootstrap/cache` directory.

 Finally, you have to configure a supervised process for the queue worker daemon.
 The worker runs in parallel to the web server and is used for longer running tasks that should not be handled during a single request.
 The recommended setup for a supervised process is to use [Supervisor](http://supervisord.org/) but you can use any equivalent service as well.
 A supervisor configuration might look like this: